 The new tax law doubles what you can leave loved ones' tax free when you die and that's really bad for your alma mater.
 Tax breaks for donations to your alma mater may no longer make the grade with you.
 Here's why:

 Under the new tax law, business owners are entitled to deduct 20% of "qualified business income."
-The test for qualifying a tax break on 20% of business income is defined in the Tax Cuts and Jobs Act (TCJA) and summarized here along with a simple illustration.
+The test for qualifying for a tax break on 20% of business income is defined in the Tax Cuts and Jobs Act (TCJA) and summarized here along with a simple illustration.